Magnitude¶

 Integer part¶

-Result: The integer part of a Magnitude
+Result: The integer part of a Magnitude, which is another Magnitude.

 For example, the “integer part” of \frac{\sqrt{18}}{5\pi} would be 3, because \sqrt{27} = 3\sqrt{2}, and 3 is the integer part of 3\sqrt{2}.